eistaa/parse-terminfo/README.md

  * `opts`: `<Object>` optional config object
     * `term`: `<String>` name of a terminal to lookup terminfo for.
 If missing the environment variable `TERM` is used.
-    * `dirs`: `<Array> | <String>` extra directories to search for terminfo files.
+    * `directories`: `<Array> | <String>` extra directories to search for terminfo files.
 If it is a string it is interpreted as the path to the root of a terminfo database directory hierarchy.
 If it is an array each array entry is searched in order.
 Directories given here have the highest search precedence.

-Search for and parse the terminfo file for a terminal.
-Returns the terminfo as a object if found and everything went OK.
+Search for and parse the compiled terminfo file for a terminal.
+Returns the terminfo as a nested object if found and everything went OK.
 The return object have the fields:

  * `description`: `<String>` first line of the terminal description.
  * `term`: `<Array>` a list of the terminal name and any aliases.